Dr Samik Datta

 Overview

-I am a senior scientist based at NIWA Wellington.
-I am also group manager for the Population Modelling team.
+I am a senior scientist based at NIWA Wellington in the Population Modelling group since 2017.
+I have also been group manager since October 2019.

 My area of focus is mathematical modelling and simulation of biological systems.
 This involves a combination of analytical mathematical methods and simulation-based studies.
 My experience lies largely in:

-My work covers a broad range of topics, including fisheries, spatial movement and invasions, future predictive modelling and management strategy comparisons.
+My work covers a broad range of topics, including fisheries, multi-species marine ecosystem modelling, spatial movement and invasions, future predictive modelling and management strategy comparisons.

 Background